 It is tough to say, but it is illustrative to note that by not responding do a customer need, these companies were ignoring an attribute that was important to their potential customers.

-So how does this apply to your school?
+So how does this apply to school enrollment?

 Traditionally, car manufacturers marketed their cars around power, speed, and performance.
 But as the wants and desires of their customers changed, they changed their product and how they talked about it to be more responsive to what their customers wanted.
 As customers began demanding more convenience and comfort, car designs began to reflect this as well.